On the canonical degrees of curves in varieties of general type: Introduction

 \section{Introduction}

-In this article, we work over a fixed algebraically closed field~$k$ of characteristic zero.
-The word \emph{variety} means an integral $k$-scheme of finite type, and a \emph{curve} is a variety of dimension~$1$.
-If $C$ is a projective curve, we let $g_C$ be its geometric genus and $\chi(C)=2-2g_C$ its geometric Euler characteristic; we also let $\deg_C L$ be the degree of a line bundle~$L$ on~$C$.
+In this paper, we work in the framework of complex analytic varieties; without contrary mention, varieties are assumed to be irreducible (and reduced).
+If $C$ is a projective curve, we let $g_C$ be its \emph{geometric} genus (namely, the genus of its desingularization) and $\chi(C)=2-2g_C$ its geometric Euler characteristic; we also write $\deg_C L$ for the degree of a line bundle~$L$ on~$C$.

-A widely believed conjecture predicts that curves of bounded geometric genus lying on a variety of general type~$X$ form a bounded family.
+Given a smooth projective variety of general type~$X$ and a integer~$g$, a widely believed conjecture predicts that there exists a strict closed subset~$Z$ of~$X$ and an integer~$d$ such that every curve of genus~$g$ drawn on~$X$ and not contained in~$Z$ has degree at most~$d$.
 An effective version of this conjecture can be stated in the following way:

 \begin{conj} Let $X$ be a smooth projective variety of general type; let $K_X$ be the canonical line bundle of $X$.
-Then there exist real numbers~$A$ and~$B$, and a strict closed subscheme $Z\subset X$ such that for every projective curve $C$ and any finite morphism $g\colon C\ra X$ such that $g(C)\not\subset Z$, we have
+Then there exist real numbers~$A$ and~$B$, and a strict Zariski closed subset $Z\subset X$ such that for every curve $C\subset X$ such that $C\not\subset Z$, we have